Abstract extracted from page 1 of the report:

 (35 pages, 8.5 x 11 inches, 1.8 MB)

 Please note: Best results in viewing this report will be obtained by saving the file to a location of your choice and opening with Adobe Reader or Acrobat.
 Some report information may not display as a result of opening with Acrobat directly from a web browser.

 This report has been scanned in and applied with optical character recognition (OCR) which electronically translates the scanned image printed text into machine-encoded text.
 This allows users to then search the document by keywords in Adobe Reader or Acrobat software.

-Plates 1-11: Reside on microfiche in the MN DNR Hibbing office.
+Plates 1-11: Reside on microfiche in the DNR Hibbing office.

-See MN DNR Report 376, Minnesota Lake Sediment Geochemistry Surveys for compiled GIS geochemistry data from historic MN DNR lake and stream sediment survey reports including this report 171.
+See DNR Report 376, Minnesota Lake Sediment Geochemistry Surveys for compiled GIS geochemistry data from historic DNR lake and stream sediment survey reports including this report 171.